alschube/gnss-navigation-status/README.md

 ### __3. Python Version__
 ***

-Next step is installing the correct python version.
-As this programm uses some packages that require version 3.8.4 (minimum) you have to install it
+__Make sure you have at least Python Version 3.7 installed.
+If so, you can skip this step.__
+Otherwise follow the instructions below to install Python 3.8.4.

 The first step is to install some required packages: